NavjotSRakhra/ValorantAgentRandomizer/README.md

 ### Technologies used
 This project was build using OpenJDK 11 and Android SDK 31.
 It has been tested on Samsung A21s.

-## Credits
-The app icon was taken from https://www.vecteezy.com

 # License
 MIT License